robcarver17/pysystemtrade/docs/production.md

 Autopopulate uses current levels of risk to estimate the appropriate position limit.
 So it will make position limits smaller when risk is higher, and vice versa.
 It makes a lot of assumptions when setting limits: that all your strategies have the same risk limit (which you can set), and the same IDM (also can be modified), and that all instruments have the same instrument weight (which you can set).
 It does not use actual instrument weights, and it only sets limits that are global for a particular instrument.

+See the [instruments documentation](instruments.md) for more discussion on position limits.

 #### Trade control / override